KarinOldbring/hang-man/README.md

 * Result: Correct guesses reveal the letter in the secret word and is also added in the guessed letters list.

-* Verdict: The correct letter guesses works as intended.
+* Verdict: The correct letter guesses work as intended.

 ### **Wrong Letter**

 * Expected Outcomes: If the guessed letter is not in the word, the player is encouraged to make another guess, if there are still turns to go.
-THe guessed letter is supposed to show in the guessed letters list and hanging stage display change, showing the player that they are one step closer to being hung.
+The guessed letter is supposed to show in the guessed letters list and hanging stage display change, showing the player that they are one step closer to being hung.

 * Test: Correct inputs; letters, and incorrect inputs; digits, blanks, other signs, were entered to test this function.

 * Result: Wrong guesses are added in the guessed letters list, numbers of turns are decreasing and the display for hanging stage changes.

-* Verdict: The wrong letter guesses works as intended.
+* Verdict: The wrong letter guesses work as intended.

 ### **Invalid Guess**